Xponential Fitness, Inc. Annou - GuruFocus.com

 Forward-Looking Statements

 This press release includes statements that may constitute “forward-looking” statements, usually containing the words “believe,” “estimate,” “project,” “expect”, “intend”, “will” or similar expressions.
 These forward-looking statements include, without limitation, references to the completion, timing and size of the public offering.
 Forward-looking statements inherently involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements.
-Factors that would cause or contribute to such differences include, but are not limited to, risks and uncertainties the terms and related to completion of the public offering and the satisfaction of customary closing conditions related to the public offering.
-There can be no assurance that we will be able to complete the public offering on the anticipated terms, or at all.
-Applicable risks also include those identified under the heading “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2021, as updated by our subsequent Quarterly Reports on Form 10-Q or under the heading “Risk Factors” included in the preliminary prospectus and in any subsequent filings with the SEC.
+Factors that would cause or contribute to such differences include, but are not limited to, risks and uncertainties related to the satisfaction of customary closing conditions related to the public offering.
+Applicable risks also include those identified under the heading “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2021, as updated by our subsequent Quarterly Reports on Form 10-Q or under the heading “Risk Factors” included in the prospectus supplement and in any subsequent filings with the SEC.
 Additional information will be made available by our annual and quarterly reports and other filings that we make from time to time with the SEC.
 These forward-looking statements speak only as of the date of this press release.
 Factors or events that could cause our actual results to differ may emerge from time to time, and it is not possible for us to predict all of them.
 We undertake no obligation to update any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by applicable law.